AyushJoshi9/AyushJoshi9/README.md

 - 👯 2022 Goals: Learning New skill in the feild of Data Analytics, Data Visualization.
 - 🤔 Fun Fact: I love Basketball.
 My favourite player is Michael Jordon.
 - 💬 Motivated with desire to achieve success
-- 📫 How to reach me: @ayushjoshi9@live.com
+- :email: How to reach me: @ayushjoshi9@live.com

 <!--
 **AyushJoshi9/AyushJoshi9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.